 - An accredited angel investor or venture fund manager (in TN or out-of-state)

-The company must submit a Microgrant Referral Letter on the referrer’s letterhead to email@example.com.
+The company must upload a Microgrant Referral Letter on the referrer’s letterhead as part of the application.

 The purpose of the referral is to help certify that the company is at a point where commercialization is a legitimate prospect so that LaunchTN is more likely to see an ROI on its funds in the form of a successful grant proposal or technical project.